mpdhavale/cheat_sheet/README.md

 ```
 ansible $HOSTGROUP  [-i $INVENTORY] -m setup
 ```
-You can use this to figure out which OS you're one to make playbooks OS-independent:
+You can use facts as a condition (e.g., figure out which OS you're one to make playbooks OS-independent):
 ```
 - include_tasks: setup-RedHat.yml
   when: ansible_os_family == 'RedHat'